Why is balancing your schedule so important for your dating life?

 It’s because other commitments — helping out a friend, going for a bike ride, or working out — feel certain and safe, whereas dating feels foreign and scary.

-Luckily, there are steps every guy can take to manage time better.
+Happily, there are steps every guy can take to manage time better.
 For dating specifically, time management is the key to busting the “too busy to date” myth.

 The truth is being habitually busy may be self-imposed as a way to avoid dating… rather than being externally imposed, preventing you from dating.

 If something is important to you, you WILL find a way.
+You can discover much more about this here.

 In this post, we’ll show you how by introducing you to Ken, a guy who swore he was too busy to date.

-His story mirrors MANY of the stories we hear from new clients, so it may sound familiar to you.
+His story mirrors many of the stories we hear from new clients, so it may sound familiar to you.

 Once you hear Ken’s story, you’ll then learn the exact time management methods we helped Ken use.
 With a little practice, you can develop these same successful habits.

 At the end of this post, we’ll share a recent email Ken sent to show his progress (a foreshadowing of what you can experience).
-Spoiler Alert: It’s PHENOMENAL!
+Spoiler Alert: It’s phenomenal!

 Ken’s Busy Life